Amaka (song)

 "Amaka" is a song by Nigerian singer 2Baba featuring Peruzzi.
-Released in 2018 through Hypertek Digital as a stand-alone single, it later appeared on 2Baba's 2020 album Warriors.
+Released on 27 June 2018 through Hypertek Digital as a stand-alone single, it later appeared on 2Baba's 2020 album Warriors.
 Produced by Speroachbeatz, the track became one of Nigeria's most popular songs of 2018 and was nominated for Best Collaboration at the 2019 Headies Awards.

 Background and release

 According to producer Speroachbeatz, the collaboration began when Peruzzi invited him to Larry Gaaga's Lagos studio, where he met 2Baba for the first time.
 The three artists built the song around a beat Speroachbeatz had created.
 In later interviews, he expressed confidence that the track would be successful once the recording was complete.
 The single was released digitally in 2018 through Hypertek Digital.

 Composition and lyrics

 The track blends Afropop rhythms with lyrics in English, Nigerian Pidgin, and Ibibio.
 Its storyline follows a man's disappointment after being stood up by a woman named Amaka, with lyrical references to everyday Nigerian experiences such as power outages and social media.
 According to Pulse Nigeria, the chorus line "Amaka disappoint me" resonated widely with listeners and became a catchphrase for disappointment in Nigerian popular culture.